 It is okay if the presentations end earlier than the allotted 8 minutes; however presentations must not go beyond 8 minutes.
 Proctors will be on hand to assist.

-- For poster presentations, the online application (including the submission of an abstract) must be submitted by a date that will be determined when the next Hayes Forum Chair has been elected.
-The file format must be a Word File (.pdf) .
+- The online application must be submitted by November 22.
+The file format must be a PDF File (.pdf) .
 We cannot accept applications submitted in any other way.